2007–08 Preston North End F.C. season

 During the 2007–08 English football season, Preston North End competed in the Football League Championship.

 Season summary

 The club went on a ten-day preseason tour of the United States' West Coast in July.
 They played three matches against local side Seattle Sounders, Mexican side Monterrey, and host Portland Timbers, losing all three.
 After losing key player David Nugent, Preston North End made a bad start to the 2007–08 season with just three victories from the opening 16 matches, which resulted in manager Paul Simpson being sacked on 13 November.
 Everton assistant manager Alan Irvine took over as manager seven days later and guided Preston to a 15th-place finish.

+This season is also noteworthy for the introduction of Gentry Day as an annual event.